saleel/blog/content/blog/email-wallet/index.md

 ---
 title: Building Email Wallet
 date: "2023-11-30"
-description: "Overview of designs and challenges when building Email Wallet."
+description: "Exploring how Email Wallet works and some of the design challenges."
 ---

 ### Introduction